Blue Velvet (film): Plot

-When Frank catches Jeffrey leaving Dorothy's apartment, he abducts them and takes them to the lair of Ben, a criminal associate holding both Don and Donnie hostage.
+When Frank catches Jeffrey leaving Dorothy's apartment, he abducts them and takes them to the lair of Ben, a criminal associate holding Don and Donnie hostage.
 Frank permits Dorothy to see her family and forces Jeffrey to watch Ben perform an impromptu lip-sync of Roy Orbison's "In Dreams", which moves Frank to tears.
-Afterwards, he and his gang take Jeffrey and Dorothy on a high-speed joyride to a sawmill yard, where he reattempts to sexually abuse Dorothy.
+Afterwards, he and his gang take Jeffrey and Dorothy on a high-speed joyride to a sawmill yard, where he again attempts to sexually abuse Dorothy.
 When Jeffrey intervenes and punches him in the face, an enraged Frank and his gang pull him out of the car.
-Replaying the tape of "In Dreams", Frank smears lipstick on his face and violently kisses Jeffrey, likewise smearing him with red lipstick, before savagely beating him unconscious, while Dorothy pleads for Frank to stop.
-Jeffrey awakes the next morning, bruised and bloodied.
+Replaying the tape of "In Dreams", Frank smears lipstick on his face and violently kisses Jeffrey.
+Frank then has Jeffrey restrained and beats him unconscious, while Dorothy pleads for Frank to stop.
+Jeffrey awakens the next morning, bruised and bloodied.

-Visiting the police station, Jeffrey discovers that Detective Williams' partner, Tom Gordon, is the Yellow Man, who has been murdering Frank's rival drug dealers and stealing confiscated narcotics from the evidence room for Frank to sell.
-After he and Sandy declare their love for each other at a party, they are pursued by a car which they assume belongs to Frank.
-As they arrive at Jeffrey's home, Sandy realizes the driver is her ex-boyfriend, Mike.
+While visiting the police station, Jeffrey discovers that the Yellow Man is Detective Williams's partner Tom Gordon, who has been murdering Frank's rival drug dealers and stealing confiscated narcotics from the evidence room for Frank to sell.
+After Jeffrey and Sandy declare their love for each other at a party, they are pursued by a car which they assume belongs to Frank; as they arrive at Jeffrey's home, Sandy realizes the driver is her ex-boyfriend, Mike.
 After Mike threatens to beat Jeffrey for stealing his girlfriend, Dorothy appears on Jeffrey's porch naked, beaten, and confused.
 Mike backs down as Jeffrey and Sandy whisk Dorothy to Sandy's house to summon medical attention.

-When Dorothy calls Jeffrey "my secret lover," a distraught Sandy slaps him for cheating on her.
-Jeffrey asks Sandy to tell her father everything, and Detective Williams then leads a police raid on Frank's headquarters, killing his men and crippling his criminal empire.
-Jeffrey returns alone to Dorothy's apartment, where he discovers her husband dead and the Yellow Man mortally wounded.
+When Dorothy calls Jeffrey "my secret lover", a distraught Sandy slaps him for cheating on her.
+Jeffrey asks Sandy to tell her father everything, and Detective Williams then leads a police raid on Frank's headquarters, killing Frank's men.
+Jeffrey returns alone to Dorothy's apartment, where he discovers Don dead and Gordon mortally wounded.
 As Jeffrey leaves the apartment, the "Well-Dressed Man" arrives, sees Jeffrey in the stairs, and chases him back inside.
-Jeffrey, realizing that the "Well Dressed Man" is actually Frank Booth, uses the Yellow Man's walkie-talkie to say he is in the bedroom before hiding in a closet.
-When Frank arrives, Jeffrey ambushes and kills him with the Yellow Man's gun, moments before Sandy and Detective Williams arrive to help.
+Jeffrey uses Gordon's walkie-talkie to say he is in the bedroom before hiding in the closet.
+The "Well-Dressed Man" arrives at the apartment and Jeffrey observes he is actually Frank in disguise.
+Jeffrey kills Frank with Gordon's gun when Frank opens the closet door.
+Moments later, Sandy and Detective Williams arrive.

-Jeffrey and Sandy continue their relationship and Dorothy is reunited with her son.
+Some time later, Jeffrey and Sandy have continued their relationship, Tom Beaumont has recovered, and Dorothy has been reunited with her son.